 Frequently asked questions

 Yes absolutely.
-They are exactly the same vegetable.
+Courgette and zucchini are exactly the same vegetable.

-No, the amount of liquid in the recipe has been adjusted to allow for the fact that courgettes contain naturally contain water.
+No, the amount of liquid in this savoury courgette muffin recipe has been adjusted to allow for the fact that courgettes naturally contain water.
 So it's super simple, and you just need to add the courgettes to the recipe.

 I always use muffin cases, as it's so much easier to get the cooked muffins out of the tray.
 But if your muffin tin has a great non stick coating you might get away with just oiling the tin.
-If you are planning to freeze the muffins, you might want to remove the paper cases, as I find that they tend to tear once they have been frozen, and are hard to remove.
+If you are planning to freeze these vegetable muffins, you might want to remove the paper cases.
+In my experience they tend to tear once they have been frozen, which makes them hard to remove.

-These muffins will store well for 2 or 3 days in an airtight container.
+These savoury courgette muffins will store well for 2 or 3 days in an airtight container.
 If you want to store them for any longer, then it's best to freeze them.
+Place in an airtight bag or container and freeze for up to 3 months.
+Defrost at room temperature.

 Other savoury bakes you might enjoy